portworx/px-docs/runc/index.md

 # Disable and stop PX Docker container
 $ sudo docker update --restart=no px-enterprise
 $ sudo docker stop px-enterprise
+$ sudo rmmod px

-# Set up and start PX COI as systemd service
+# Set up and start PX OCI as systemd service
 $ sudo systemctl daemon-reload
 $ sudo systemctl enable portworx
 $ sudo systemctl start portworx
 ```
+>**Note:**<br/>If `rmmod px` command failed, you will need to reboot your node.

+Once you confirm the PX-Container -> PX-OCI upgrade worked, you can permanently delete the `px-enterprise` docker container.

 ## Logging and Log files